ssa-yu/rag_ucbee/README.md

 ## License

-MIT License.
+ Apache License 2.0.
 This project is for educational and research use only.